Azure/vscode-aks-tools/README.md

 * Add AKS clusters to kubeconfig via the GUI
 * Run AppLens detector diagnostics on your AKS clusters

+## Telemetry

+This extension collects telemetry data to help us build a better experience for building applications with Kubernetes and VS Code.
+We only collect the following data:

+* Which commands are executed, and whether they are executed against an Azure cluster.

+We do not collect any information about image names, paths, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a